Dylanph21/Rocket-League-Stats-Tracker/README.md

 ## Motivation

-Project to outline technical skills, organization, and decision making.
+Outline of technical skills, organization, and decision making in a 48-hour time frame.

 ### Built With